Chinese sun and moon mirrors: Textual examples

 The Chinese classics contain early information about yangsui fire-mirrors and fangshu water-mirrors.
 The first two sources below are "ritual texts" of uncertain dates, and the others are presented chronologically.

-Zhouli
+Rites of Zhou

 The (c.
-2nd century BCE) Zhouli "Zhou Rites" is a compilation of Eastern Zhou (771-256 BCE) texts about government bureaucracy and administration.
+2nd century BCE) Rites of Zhou is a compilation of Eastern Zhou (771-256 BCE) texts about government bureaucracy and administration.
 It describes two kinds of ritual officials making the purifying "new fire".
-The Siguan 司爟 "Directors of Fire Ceremonies" used a zuānsuì 鑽燧 "fire-drill", for which a variety of different woods were chosen at five periods during the year.
-The Sixuanshi 司烜氏 "Directors of Sun Fire" ceremonially used a yangsui "burning-mirror" to start the "new fire".
+The Directors of Fire Ceremonies (司爟; Siguan) used a fire-drill (鑽燧; zuānsuì), for which a variety of different woods were chosen at five periods during the year.
+The Directors of Sun Fire (司烜氏; Sixuanshi) ceremonially used a yangsui to start the "new fire".

 They have the duty of receiving, with the [fusui 夫遂] mirror, brilliant fire from the sun; and of receiving with the (ordinary) mirror [jian 鑒] brilliant water from the moon.
 They carry out these operations in order to prepare brilliant rice, brilliant torches for sacrifices, and brilliant water.